-Zinedine Zidane Set to Throw Gareth Bale Back into Starting XI for Celta Vigo Game – Sports Illustrated
+Manchester United can sign Real Madrid forward Gareth Bale in January and more transfer rumours – Manchester Evening News

 |

-Gareth Bale to receive Real Madrid lifeline as Zinedine Zidane aims to revitalise fading champions

-Real Madrid tell Manchester United they can seal Gareth Bale transfer for £53m

-Chelsea join Manchester United in race to sign Real Madrid star Gareth Bale
+Manchester United can sign Real Madrid forward Gareth Bale in January and more transfer rumours

 Do you have something awesome to share with the world?
 Click here to share